ianrrees/atsamd/examples/README.md

 `/manage.toml`, which can be used as a reference to see which BSPs support generic examples.

-## Naming
-Example files are named like `<bsp group>-<example name>.rs`, where `<bsp group>` is either a specific BSP crate name, or `generic` to indicate that `examples.toml` will contain a list of BSPs that support the example.
+Example files are named like `<bsp group>-<example name>.rs`, where `<bsp group>` is either a specific BSP crate name, or an identifier for a group of BSPs.
+When `<bsp group>` is a specific BSP, the example file is simply renamed to `<example name>` and copied to that BSP's example directory.
+Otherwise, the example file is processed as a template, renamed, and copied in to one or more BSPs according to an entry in `/manage.toml`.

+## Modifying Examples
+After modifying source in this directory, run `cargo run example disribute` from the workspace root directory, then check results in applicable BSP(s).

+Before opening a Pull Request for any changes to examples, please ensure that `cargo run example distribute` has been used to update the generated examples.